An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 \subsubsection{Assumptions}

 We now collect the main assumptions for the full-field learning approach; these are primarily drawn from~\cite[Assumption 3.1, pp. 14--15]{de2023convergence}. \begin{assumption}[full-field learning: main assumptions] Instate the setup and hypotheses of Subsection~\ref{sec:linear_ff_setup}.
-The following hold true. \begin{enumerate}[label=(A-\Roman*), ,topsep=1.67ex,itemsep=0.5ex,partopsep=1ex,parsep=1ex] \item The input distributions $\nu$ and $\nu'$ and their covariance operators $\Sigma$ and $\Sigma'$ satisfy Assumptions \ref{item:ass_ee_diag} and \ref{item:ass_ee_data}.\footnote{Inspection of the proof of \cite[Thm.
-3.9, pp. 18--19]{de2023convergence} shows that the high probability upper bound (Equation 3.10) there remains valid if it is assumed that $\sigma'_j$ is only bounded above asymptotically by $j^{-2\al'}$ and not necessarily from below.} Moreover, $\nu$ satisfies Assumption~\ref{ass:data_input_kl_expand}.
+The following hold true. \begin{enumerate}[label=(A-\Roman*), ,topsep=1.67ex,itemsep=0.5ex,partopsep=1ex,parsep=1ex] \item \sfit{(simultaneous diagonalization, data decay, and tail condition)} The input distributions $\nu$ and $\nu'$ and their covariance operators $\Sigma$ and $\Sigma'$ satisfy Assumptions \ref{item:ass_ee_diag} and \ref{item:ass_ee_data}.\footnote{Inspection of the proof of \cite[Theorem 3.9, pp.~18--19]{de2023convergence} shows that the high probability upper bound (Equation 3.10) there remains valid if it is assumed that $\sigma'_j$ is only bounded above asymptotically by $j^{-2\al'}$ and not necessarily from below.} Moreover, $\nu$ satisfies Assumption~\ref{ass:data_input_kl_expand}.